 - “Make” a mixer-sixer of your favorite regional/local beers

 The cost of your something old gift should be approximately $0.
 The weirder and more obscure the wrapping job the BETTER.
 Head on down to your basement or up tp the attic and see what would make a good gift.
 Here are some things that have shown up in past years in our something old pile

 - Clean out some half used toiletries you aren’t using and throw them all in a cute bag

-- Regift something that you have never used, that bundt pan Aunt Carol bought you 5 years ago that is sitting around collecting dust
+- Regift something that you have never used: that bundt pan Aunt Carol bought you that is sitting around collecting dust would be perfect.

 - Jalepeno vodka anyone?